ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 7. Change Port group to be 'dpg-management'.
 8. Click Next, Click Finish.

-After the vCenter migration, you may excecute the following IBM Cloud CLO command to validate that the vCenter's VLAN NIC has been moved to BMS002 / esx-002.
+After the vCenter migration, you may execute the following IBM Cloud CLO command to validate that the vCenter's VLAN NIC has been moved to BMS002 / esx-002.

 ```bash
 ibmcloud is bm-nics $VMWARE_BMS002